Fine chemical: Pharmaceuticals

-Teva and Sandoz are by far the largest generics companies (see also chapter 6.3.2).
-They differ from their competitors not only in sales revenues but also because they are strongly backwards integrated and have proprietary drugs in their portfolios.
-They also vie for the promising biosimilars market.
+Teva and Sandoz are by far the largest generics companies.
+They differ from their competitors not only in sales revenues but also because they are backwards integrated and have proprietary drugs in their portfolios.
+They also vie for the biosimilars market.

-Several thousand small or virtual pharma companies focus on R&D. albeit on just a few lead compounds.
+Several thousand small or virtual pharma companies focus on R&D of just a few lead compounds.
 They typically originate mostly from academia.
 Therefore, their R&D strategy is more focused on the elucidation of the biological roots of diseases rather than developing synthesis methods.

 Agrochemicals

 Agrochemical companies are the second largest users of fine chemicals.
 Most products have a "pharmaceutical heritage".
 As a consequence of an intensive M&A activity (Mergers and Acquisitions) over the past 10–20 years, the industry now is more consolidated than the pharmaceutical industry.
 The top 10 companies, led by Syngenta, Switzerland; Bayer Cropsciences, Germany: Monsanto, USA; BASF Crop Protection, Germany, and Dow Agrosciences, USA have a share of almost 95% of the total 2,000,000 tons / $48.5 billion pesticide output in 2010.
-Since the 1990s the R&D effort is focused mainly on gene modified (GM) seeds.
-At both Monsanto and DuPont's seed subsidiary, Pioneer Hi-Bred, GM seed businesses already account for more than 50% of total sales.
-100 new LMW agrochemicals have been launched in the period 2000–2009.
+Since the 1990s, the R&D effort has been focused mainly on gene modified (GM) seeds.
+At both Monsanto and DuPont's seed subsidiary, Pioneer Hi-Bred, the GM seed businesses already account for more than 50% of total sales.
+100 new LMW agrochemicals were launched between 2000–2009.
 However, only 8 products achieved sales in excess of $100 million per year.

 Generics play a bigger role in the agro than in the pharma industry.
 They represent some 70% of the global market.
-China National Chemical Corp, a.k.a.
-ChemChina Group, is the world's largest supplier of generic farm chemicals.
-Mahkteshim Agan, Israel, and Cheminova, Denmark follow on the ranks 2 and 3.
+China National Chemical Corp is the world's largest supplier of generic farm chemicals.
+Mahkteshim Agan, Israel, and Cheminova, Denmark, rank second and third.
 Apart from these multibillion-dollar companies, there are hundreds of smaller firms with sales of less than $50 million per year, mainly in India and China.
-The incidence of the cost of the active ingredient is about 33%; i.e., much higher than in drugs.
-Depending on the climatic conditions affecting crop yields, consumption and prices of agrochemicals are subject to wide fluctuations from year to year, impacting also the suppliers.
+The incidence of the cost of the active ingredient is about 33%, much higher than in drugs.
+Depending on the climatic conditions affecting crop yields, consumption and prices of agrochemicals are subject to wide fluctuations from year to year, also impacting the suppliers.